ActivitySim/activitysim/docs/users-guide/modelsetup.rst

   # required for ActivitySim version 1.0.1 and earlier
   pip install zbox

-And then simply install just activitysim with pip.
+And then simply install activitysim with pip.

 ::